Brock University TREN 3P18

 The following is a brief and non-exhaustive compendium of print and online material relevant to this course.
-Not all print materials are accessible at both Brock University and Otago libraries.
+Not all print materials are accessible at the Brock University library.
 Exact Library of Congress classification codes may vary amongst different libraries.

 Alternatives Journal.
 1998.
 Cars vs Transit (special theme issue).
 Pages 16 - 42.
 Volume 24, Number 1, Winter 1998.
 Periodical PER HC 79 E5 A45 V.24, 1998.

 Bottles, Scott.
 1987.
 Los Angeles and the Automobile: The Making of the Modern City.
 University of California Press, Berkeley.
 (HE 5634 L7 B68 1987)

 Dunn, James A.1998.
 Driving forces : the automobile, its enemies, and the politics of mobility.
 Brookings Institution, Washington, D.C.
 (HE 5623 D86 1998)